The Investor's Guide to Commercial Real Estate

 Other variations of this are occupancy clauses allowing similar relief if the occupancy of the center drops significantly.

 Legislative risks are typically focused on a particular tenant.
-Examples of this are gun stores, liquor stores, payday lenders etc. Many of these tenants have clauses in their lease that allow them to vacate should the legislature pass a law preventing them for continuing normal operations.
+Examples of this are gun stores, liquor stores, payday lenders etc. Many of these tenants have clauses in their lease that allow them to vacate should the legislature pass a law preventing them from continuing normal operations.

 It is also important to note that some product types, such as retail, are not able to respond to changes in a submarket by reducing rent as easily as other product types.
 That is due to the heavy investment retailers place in their locations related to the rent they pay.
-In short, the wrong location is the wrong location even if its free for a retailer who needs just the right access, co tenancy, etc.
+In short, the wrong location is the wrong location even if it's free for a retailer who needs just the right access, co tenancy, etc.

 Benefits of Investing in Commercial Real Estate